 Founded in 1989 and headquartered in Paso Robles, CA, IQMS is an award-winning providers of Cloud ERP systems and solutions for a wide variety of manufacturing industries.
 The company has proven expertise the automotive, aerospace and defense, medical products, food and beverage, packaging and process-centric industries.
 IQMS has regional offices are located throughout North America and Europe, in addition to a growing network of global channel partners.
 The IQMS solution integrates enterprise resource planning and manufacturing operations functionality, including accounting, CRM, purchasing, EDI, reporting and business intelligence, production planning and scheduling, and production, real-time shop floor control, quality, supply chain, and warehouse and shipping management.
 IQMS’ Cloud ERP systems are known for the ease of use, excellent navigation and how quickly system users can jump between modules and drill down on production workflow areas of interest.
 The IQMS ERP suite of applications also supports a wide variety of Bill of Materials (BOM) and configuration, which make this Cloud ERP system ideal for complex manufacturing.
 In addition, users report that Lot Tracking and Serialization, traceability of products from Finished Goods to Purchase Orders is easy to use.

-Built on the Salesforce1 platform, Kenandy Cloud ERP has done a very good job of building out solutions for Procure-to-Pay, Global Financials, and Trade Promotion Management.
+Built on the Salesforce1 platform, Kenandy Cloud ERP software has done a very good job of building out solutions for Procure-to-Pay, Global Financials, and Trade Promotion Management.
 The engineering team has done an excellent job of making the most of the Salesforce1 platform, enabling mobile support for all Kenandy applications while ensuring API-level integration and Salesforce Object support for each application.
 Kenandy does well with retail and distribution-oriented businesses that are also on the Salesforce platform.
 Weaknesses include a weak Quote-to-Cash solution and little if any support for advanced product configuration workflows for manufacturing.
 The architecture is entirely dependent on Salesforce, which can become a constraint for any company not using this specific CRM platform today.
 For retailers, distribution and manufacturing companies running Salesforce CRM today, Kenandy Cloud ERP is an excellent fit given its native platform support.

 Microsoft Dynamics AX